mondayrain/100-apps/README.md

-# 100-apps
+# 100 Days, 100 Concepts

-100 days, 100 apps, 100 days of learning through doing
+100 days, 100 concepts/technologies, 100 mini "projects" to explore each one

+an experiment in surveying tech & learning through doing